jaafit/wordpress-ecommerce-plugin/README.md

         this in the API documentation at bitpay.com).
     * Click Update below.

+Version 1.1
-Tested against plugin version 3.8.8.5
+Tested against WPeC version 3.8.11